Sam Williams

 During an enforced break to recover from the injury, Sam took time to visit England on OE and although not working directly with horses, he was able to visit and spend time at the National Studs of England and Ireland.

-Sam returned to New Zealand and Little Avondale in the summer of 1993 and is delighted with the stud's progress.
+Sam returned to New Zealand and Little Avondale in the summer of 1993 and as they say the rest is history.

 "We've added speed to the established bloodlines, we're now looking at those mile - 2000 metre horses.
-We recognise the general flow of the market and we want to remain in the top bracket."
+We recognise the general flow of the market and we want to always be in the top bracket."

-Asked to rate his highlight to date, Sam says the sale of Philosophe for $475,000 at Karaka is hard to top, particularly since the Zabeel gelding went on to win the G2 Chairmans Handicap in Sydney.
+The sale of Philosophe for $475,000 at Karaka was incredibly special, particularly since the Zabeel gelding went on to win the G2 Chairmans Handicap in Sydney.